denissa4/nlsql-api/README.md

 NLSQL Python Client
 ======================
 NLSQL Python Client enables Python programs to set up NLSQL Customization API.
+Please use POST to create and PUT for update or append you database structure.

 Installation
 ------------